michelefontana92/custom-bias-data-generator/README.md

 The documentation can be found in the ```docs/_build/html/index.html``` file.

-The CTABGAN model is completely based on the work proposed by Zheng et al. ```CTAB-GAN+: enhancing tabular data synthesis```.
+The CTABGAN model is completely based on the work proposed by Zhao et al. ```CTAB-GAN+: enhancing tabular data synthesis```.